buzzqw/TUS/OBSS/markdown-separati/en/26-goods-and-services.md

 **Poison ring**: +20 gp over the cost of the ring, this ring has a small compartment under the gem, usually used to contain poison.
 Opening and closing it requires an Action; doing so unnoticed requires a Sleight of Hand check with DC 15.

 **Antitoxin**.
 A creature that drinks this vial of liquid gains +1d6 on Saving Throws against poison for 1 hour.
-It doesn't provide any bonus to undead or constructs.
+It doesn' \*\*t provide any bonus to undead or constructs.

 **Portable ram**.
 You can use a portable ram to break down doors with a +1d6 bonus.
 Another character can help you with the ram, giving you +2 on the check.